Canada's Reece Howden strikes gold at ski cross World Cup in Italy | CBC Sports

 WATCH | Howden captures ski cross World Cup gold medal:

-Howden added to a silver medal earned on Wednesday.
+Howden also won a silver medal in Innichen on Wednesday.
 He now owns 12 career World Cup podium appearances in 35 starts.

 Howden was eliminated in the quarter-finals at the Beijing Olympics.